chcorbi/chcorbi.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a Senior Machine Learning Researcher at [Raidium](https://www.raidium.eu), where my work focuses on advancing large multimodal models for medical applications.
+I am a senior machine learning researcher at [Raidium](https://www.raidium.eu), where my work focuses on advancing large multimodal models for medical applications.

 Previously, I was a postdoctoral researcher at [EPFL](https://www.epfl.ch/) in the [Visual Intelligence for Transportation (VITA)](https://vita.epfl.ch/) lab, led by [Prof. Alexandre Alahi](https://people.epfl.ch/alexandre.alahi).
 My research there explored how to [leverage large multimodal models for autonomous driving](https://vita-epfl.github.io/DrivingVQA/), an another example of safety-critical application.
 I also led the creation of [Helvipad](https://vita-epfl.github.io/Helvipad/), the first stereo depth estimation dataset based on 360° cameras.